awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

 **Note**
 If versioning is not enabled on the destination bucket, you will get a warning that contains an **Enable versioning** button\.
 Choose this button to enable versioning on the bucket\.

+1. Under **Destination**, you can also set the following options:
-1. If you want to enable **Object Ownership** to help standardize ownership of new objects in the destination bucket, choose **Change object ownership to the destination bucket owner**\.
+   + If you want to enable **Object Ownership** to help standardize ownership of new objects in the destination bucket, choose **Change object ownership to the destination bucket owner**\.
 For more information about this option, see [Meet compliance requirements using S3 RTC](https://docs.aws.amazon.com/AmazonS3/latest/dev/about-object-ownership.html) in the *Amazon Simple Storage Service Developer Guide*\.

-   If you want to replicate your data into a specific storage class in the destination bucket, choose **Change the storage class for the replicated objects**\.
+   + If you want to replicate your data into a specific storage class in the destination bucket, choose **Change the storage class for the replicated objects**\.
 Then choose the storage class that you want to use for the replicated objects in the destination bucket\.
 If you don't select this option, the storage class for replicated objects is the same class as the original objects\.
+   + If you want to enable delete marker replication in your replication configuration, select **delete marker replication**\.
+For more information see, [Keep source bucket deletes in sync with delete marker replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/delete-marker-replication.html)\.
+   + If you want to enable S3 replication metrics in your replication configuration, select **Replication metrics and events**\.
+For more information see, [Monitor progress with S3 replication metrics](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-metrics.html)\.

-   If you want to enable S3 Replication Time Control \(S3 RTC\) in your replication configuration, select **S3 Replication Time Control**\.
+   + If you want to enable S3 Replication Time Control \(S3 RTC\) in your replication configuration, select **S3 Replication Time Control**\.
 For more information about this option, see [Meet compliance requirements using S3 RTC](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-time-control.html) in the *Amazon Simple Storage Service Developer Guide*\.
 **Note**
-When you use S3 RTC, additional per\-GB data transfer fees and CloudWatch metrics fees apply\.
+When you use S3 RTC or S3 replication metrics, additional fees apply\.

 1. To replicate objects in the source bucket that are encrypted with AWS Key Management Service \(AWS KMS\), under **Replication criteria**, select **Replicate objects encrypted with AWS KMS**\.
 Under **AWS KMS key for encrypting destination objects** are the source keys that you allow replication to use\.
 All source CMKs are included by default\.
 You can choose to narrow the CMK selection\.